Privacy choices

 Gradient generation and sampling

-Gradient Generator records source colors, stop positions, optional midpoint hints, direction, shape, repeating state, and interpolation syntax.
-It creates a modern gradient plus a broader sRGB fallback.
+Gradient Generator accepts concrete CSS color literals, including alpha HEX, fixed named colors, RGB, HSL, HWB, Lab/LCH, OKLab/OKLCH, and supported color() profiles.
+It records those authored source colors with stop positions, optional midpoint hints, direction, shape, repeating state, and interpolation syntax, then creates a modern gradient plus a broader sRGB fallback.

 Gradient Palette Extractor samples along normalized stop positions and can interpolate in sRGB, HSL, Lab, or OKLab depending on the selected mode.
 It labels extracted swatches by their source position and provides contrast and role hints.